 Overall well-being doesn’t begin when you’re looking to build a family or when you’re looking to find a physician who supports you.
-Comprehensive wellness resolves around what your body needs to feel good.
+Comprehensive wellness revolves around what your body needs to feel good.
 Some factors of overall wellness might include exercise, diet, and stress management.
 All of these can greatly impact your mental health and physical health.
 Here are some resources to get started.

-Resources for Overall Health and Wellbeing
+Resources for Overall Health and Well-being

 - Progyny Article, 3 Ways to Take Control of Your Fertility Wellness

 - Progyny Article, How You Can Optimize Male Fertility with Exercise and Diet

 - Progyny Article, Top 10 Tips for a Healthy Pregnancy

 - This is Infertility Podcast, Fertility 101: Stress and Fertility